 North Berwick Law

-Visitors looking for outstanding views in East Lothian need to head to the top of North Berwick Law.
+Visitors looking for outstanding views as well as one of the best free things to do in North Berwick need to head to the top of North Berwick Law.

 This ancient plug of volcanic rock rises 600 feet above the surrounding low-lying countryside and features a winding footpath that finishes at a trig point on the summit.